stackhpc/ansible-role-beegfs/README.md

 configured via `beegfs_host_mgmt`.
 In this case, `bgsf1.novalocal` and `bgfs2.novalocal` must resolve to `172.16.1.1` and `172.16.1.2`
 respectively.
 This may be done via DNS or `/etc/hosts`.

+It is also important to note that when provisioning the cluster, if the block devices specified already have a file system specified, or the disk is not empty, it is important to force format the disk.
+This can be set my setting `beegfs_force_format` to `yes`.
+THIS WILL DELETE THE CONTENT OF THE DISK(S).
+Make sure you have made backups if you care about their content.